 On August 31, 2017 a federal court formally struck down the Obama Administration’s 2016 attempt at new regulations.
 On November 22, 2016, a federal judge in Texas imposed a nationwide injunction halting implementation of the Obama Administration’s overtime regulations that were due to take effect on December 1, 2016, as reported in a League news update.
-The rule that had been set to go into effect would have raised the threshold for overtime compensation from $455 a week ($23,660 for a full-year worker) to $913 a week ($47,476 for a full-year worker).
+The rule that had been set to go into effect would have raised the threshold for overtime compensation from $455 per week ($23,660 for a full-year worker) to $913 per week ($47,476 for a full-year worker).

-Under the Trump Administration, Labor Secretary Alexander Acosta stated in June 2017 that the Department will start the process for revising the Obama Administration’s overtime rule.
+Soon after joining the Trump Administration, Labor Secretary Alexander Acosta said that the Department would start the process for revising the Obama Administration’s overtime rule.
 At his Senate confirmation hearing in March, Acosta said it was unfortunate that a threshold could go unchanged since 2004, but that doubling the limit as the Obama Administration attempted “does create what I’ll call a stress on the system.”

 Is your orchestra currently in compliance with overtime rules under the Fair Labor Standards Act?
 In response to questions and concerns raised by the nonprofit community regarding the 2016 Obama Administration effort to increase the number of workers eligible to receive overtime compensation, the Department of Labor provided nonprofit-specific information.
 It is also important to understand your state’s overtime rules as whichever threshold is most generous to workers is what must be implemented by employers.
 We will keep adding resources to this page as the new regulations are finalized.

 - Department of Labor General Overtime Resources